Skip to main content

 When you click Apply on a segment:

-1. A recommendation is created in the AI Insights dashboard
+1. A recommendation is created in the AI Insights Dashboard

 3. Applying from Insights creates a draft qualification rule that identifies customers matching the segment criteria

-You can use these qualification rules in decision flows to target specific segments with tailored offers.
+You can use these qualification rules in Decision Flows to target specific segments with tailored offers.

 Field Selection Tips